LearnersGuild/learning-os/game/rule-book.md

 The stat sheet reflects the player's skill levels, their demonstration of values, and the quality of their play.

 Players start off the game with a minimal stat sheet.
 They are tracking a handful of skill, value, and quality stats.
-As players advance through they game, they encounter challenges that expose them to new skills, values, and quality rubrics.
+As players advance through they game, they encounter challenges that eSPose them to new skills, values, and quality rubrics.
 Once they do, that Stat is added to their Stat Sheet for tracking.

 ### Stat Groups